Venue: Remote meeting held using Microsoft Teams

 Contact: Daniel Harry Email: firstname.lastname@example.org

-The committee Chairman, County Councillor Mike Chambers MBE, welcomed County Council David Staveley to the meeting as the newly elected county councillor for the Ribblesdale Division.
+The committee Chairman, County Councillor Mike Chambers MBE, welcomed everyone to the meeting.

 Declarations of Interest